The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Party Games.md

 contributors = ["ChuckfeldStan","CEC Tinley","The 64th Gamer","ChuckECheeseFan2007"]
 gallery = []
 +++
-{{NoSources}}

-**_Chuck E. Cheese's Party Games**_ was a game released in 2010 for the Nintendo Wii.
+<b><i>Chuck E. Cheese's Party Games</b></i> was a game released in 2010 for the Nintendo Wii.

-## Gameplay ##
+<h2> Gameplay </h2>
 The game takes place at a nondescript Chuck E. Cheese's (Chuck E. Cheese) location.

-### Playable Characters ###
+<h2>= Playable Characters </h2>=
 * Russell (Camping)
 * Tommy (Playing Sports)

-## Differences from the real restaurants ##
+<h2> Differences from the real restaurants </h2>

 * You must unlock arcade games via a lucky wheel, while in real life at the time, the games can all be played via one token (a 25c value).
 * You earn tokens by making pizzas, while in real life, you get paid in cash from making pizzas.
 * The playable character is a child, in real life, you must be at least sixteen to work at a Chuck E. Cheese in the United States.
-* Due to licensing issues, all the arcade games either use generic themes or the 'Munch's Make-Believe Band' IP, unlike the restaurants, which also have licensed games from popular franchises like _Jurassic Park, Mario Kart, Fast and Furious, Teenage Mutant Ninja Turtles_, etc.
+* Due to licensing issues, all the arcade games either use generic themes or the 'Munch's Make-Believe Band' IP, unlike the restaurants, which also have licensed games from popular franchises like <i>Jurassic Park, Mario Kart, Fast and Furious, Teenage Mutant Ninja Turtles</i>, etc.
 * The kid owns a Chuck E. Cheese TV.
 These TVs do not exist in real life.
 * The uniforms displayed in the intro look more like security cop uniforms, compared to real life, which have uniforms more similar to an amusement park ride operator.
 * The restaurant takes place in what looks to be a dome, no real-life restaurant takes place inside a dome.